-Sitges is located about 30 km south of Barcelona and is one of the most popular resorts in Southern Europe.
+Sitges in Spain is located about 30 km south of Barcelona and is one of the most popular resorts in Southern Europe.
 It’s packed in summer, mostly by young Northern Europeans.
-The resort has largely drawn prosperous middle-class industrialists from Barcelona for years, but those old days are gone.
 Sitges has long been known as a city of cultural value, thanks to its residential artists, such as the Bohemian mystic Santiago Rusinol.
 The town is bursting at the seams with famous art deco buildings, and the seafront promenade is lined with palm trees.
 Its 17 beaches are some of the best on the Mediterranean coastline.

 The 19th Century modernism movement began primarily in Sitges, and the town remained the playground of artistic encounters and demonstrations long after the movement waned.
 Sitges continued to be a resort for artists, attracting the likes of Salvador Dalí and poet Federico García Lorca.
 The Spanish Civil War erased what has come to be called the “golden age” of Sitges.
 Although other artists and writers arrived in the decades to follow, none had the name or impact of those who had gone before.

 As with all Spanish towns, festivals make up an essential part of Sitges’ culture.
 The town hosts a varied array of festivals.
 Throughout the year festivals include a tango festival, a cinema festival, and a vintage car festival.
 Without a doubt, Sitges’ most legendary festival is Mardi Gras in February.
 The streets become filled with carnival processions and people wearing fancy dresses for a whole week.
 It is one of the best times to be in town.